onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>to</tt> : int (required)</dt>
-<dd>The data type to which the elements of the input tensor are cast.Strictly must be one of the types from DataType enum in TensorProto</dd>
+<dd>The data type to which the elements of the input tensor are cast.
+Strictly must be one of the types from DataType enum in TensorProto</dd>
 </dl>

 #### Inputs